wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.7

 <p class=fip id=p7>
-1.&emsp;The Voice of the Holy Spirit does not command, because It is incapable of arrogance.
+1. The Voice of the Holy Spirit does not command, because It is incapable of arrogance.
 <sup>2</sup>It does not demand, because It does not seek control.
 <sup>3</sup>It does not overcome, because It does not attack.
 <sup>4</sup>It merely reminds.